mediamonks/channels/packages/channels/README.md

 An `AudioContext` created without user interaction (for example on a click) will be in the `suspended` state, in which no sound can be produced.

-This can happen for example if a `Channels` instance is created on page landing (without supplying a non-suspended `audioContext`), since one will be created then automatically.
+This can happen for example if a `Channels` instance is created on page landing without supplying a (non-suspended) `audioContext`, since one will be created then automatically.

-Creating a `Channels` instance this way is fine by itself, just make sure to resume the context once on a user interaction before playing any sounds.
+Creating a `Channels` instance this way is fine by itself, just make sure to resume the context once on user interaction before playing any sounds.

 ```javascript
 const onClick = async () => {